whamcloud/Online-Help/docs/api/Pkg_Guide.md

 6. Create an archive of your bundle with ``-bundle.tar.gz`` appended to the name of your bundle.
 For example, ````tar czf acme_drivers-bundle.tar.gz *.rpm meta repodata````

 **Warning:**
-> Do not create bundles with the same name as the built-in bundles, as these will be overwritten by updates to Manager for Lustre\* software
+> Do not create bundles with the same name as the built-in bundles, as these will be overwritten by updates to MIntel® Manager for Lustre* software

 Installing a Bundle
 -------------------